New Wave Jiu-Jitsu: Team Roster, Coach and Origin

 For a deeper look at the team's competition results and instructional output, see the New Wave Jiu-Jitsu anatomy piece.

-The New Wave gym
+The New Wave gym: now Kingsway Jiu-Jitsu

 Frequently asked questions